ToastHawaii/osm-apps-catalog/CONTRIBUTING.md

 Thank you for your interest in contributing to the OSM Apps Catalog.
 There are plenty of ways to get involved, and for most of them, you don't need to know anything about programming.

-- One easy way to support is **give the project a ⭐**.
+- One easy way to support is to **give the project a ⭐**.
 - The OSM App Catalog isn't nearly as well-known as it should be. **Help spread the word.** For example, share it on social media, write a blog post, or talk to others about it.
 - **Add OSM apps** you know to the Catalog or improve some from [the list of apps that need to be documented](https://github.com/ToastHawaii/osm-apps-catalog/issues/282).
 [Check out the article on the OSM App Catalog in the OpenStreetMap Wiki](https://wiki.openstreetmap.org/wiki/OSM_Apps_Catalog) to learn how to document new apps.
-The english meta data is updated every day and all other languages once per week.
+The English meta data is updated every day and all other languages once per week.

 ## Translations